yuqiii-wang/KnowledgeNotes/languages/cpp/ref_and_ptr/reference.md

 `T&&` earns it name by working as either rvalue reference or lvalue reference, binding to const or non-const objects, and to volatile or non-volatile objects.

-* If a function template parameter has type `T&&` for a deduced type `T`, or if an object is declared using `auto&&`, the parameter or object is a universal reference.
+* If a function template parameter has type `T&&` for a deduced type `T`, or if an object is declared using `auto&&`, the parameter or object is a *universal reference*.
 ```cpp
 // param is a universal reference
 template<typename MyTemplateType>